Pick the one you want most

 Cognitive Restructuring

 Negative thoughts or associations with sleep can be a vicious cycle for insomnia sufferers.
-When someone with insomnia goes to sleep at night, they may be thinking about their insomnia or the consequences of not getting enough sleep that night.
+When someone with chronic insomnia disorder goes to sleep at night, they may be thinking about their insomnia or the consequences of not getting enough sleep that night.
 This can cause them stress and anxiety that prevents them from falling asleep.

 Stimulus Control